magarena/magarena/launch4j/Readme.txt

 - new splash screen
 - added mana info for lands in hand and on battlefield
 - added Enter as hotkey to switch between image and text mode
-- added support for user made UI themes that must be downloaded separately
+- added support for user made UI themes that can be downloaded separately
 - added support for user defined card cubes next to the default cube

 - fixed Pongify, it can now target your own permanents with filter legal targets enabled